CleanSeaNet: Prelude

 Monitoring European waters is particularly challenging being that the EU is an inundated peninsula with extensive external coastlines and several significant semi-enclosed seas.

 Prior to the establishment of CSN, there were around 1400 satellite images taken per year used by 12 EU countries.
 These images were either bought from satellite providers or service providers under national contractors or were provided by the European Space Agency led MarCoast project.

 During this time, countries found the number of images to be insufficient in order to efficiently locate and deal with accidental or deliberate pollution caused by marine vessels.

-Manned aircraft were also frequently used for surveillance purposes on a small scale; however, it would be costly and inefficient to use them for comprehensive coverage of European waters.
+Crewed aircraft were also frequently used for surveillance purposes on a small scale; however, it would be costly and inefficient to use them for comprehensive coverage of European waters.

 Two oil spills in particular caused by the tanker ships Erika and Prestige played influential roles in the need for a more efficient locating method due to the harsh environmental consequences they created.

 In December 1999, the tanker Erika departed from Dunkerque carrying 31,000 tons of heavy fuel oil.
 While crossing the Bay of Biscay in heavy weather, the tanker experienced structural damages resulting in the tanker breaking into two.
 Its fuel load was expelled into the surrounding French waters leaving serious environmental damage.
 When exposed to water for a period of time, the oil creates a water-in-oil emulsion causing an increase in volume and viscosity.
 During the cleanup process, between 190,000 and 200,000 tonnes of oil waste was collected from the surrounding 400 kilometers of shoreline.
 Because it left almost 42,000 birds dead, the spill caused by Erika was named the largest ecological disaster for Europe's seabirds.

 In November 2002, the tanker Prestige departed from Ventspils, Latvia carrying 77,000 tons of two different grades of heavy fuel oil.
 Due to harsh weather conditions, the tanker took in water, resulting in a 50-foot hole in the side of the ship.
 French, Spanish, and Portuguese governments refused entry into their ports fearing pollution to their waters, resulting in the ship floating adrift for several days before it sank in Portuguese waters.
 In total, 20 million US gallons were expelled from the tanker leading to harsh environmental impacts.
 The consequences include 22,000 dead birds and a total loss of 296.96 million dollars to the Spanish fishing sector between the years 2002 and 2006.
 The Prestige oil spill remains Spain and Portugal's worst ecological disaster to this day.